corvad/Minecraft-Server-Setup-Script/README.md

 To build for the different versions the build command changes but also the command in both the manage_server and first_time scripts must be updated accordingly between ubuntu_port_config and oracle_port_config.
 I have provided both versions on the releases page.
 The install_server script will also need to be edited to get the proper os versions checked.

 Change Backup Retention Days:
-Edit both the backup_server and backup_s_server located in the scripts directory by changing the days="" variable.
-The default is 14 days.
-In a future version the will be revised to work with the manage_server script and the install script.
+Edit both the backup_server and backup_s_server located in the scripts directory by changing the mtime argument.The default is 14 days.
+In a future version the will be revised to work with the manage_server script and the install_server script.

 DISCLAIMER: I do not own or even pretend to misuse the Minecraft or other related trademarks.
 Those are the trademarks of Microsoft and Mojang and with this I will not interfere.